e4s-project-exp/e4s-project-exp.github.io/first-time-users.md

 ### Why E4S Can Matter to You

-If you’re new to scientific computing, E4S makes it possible to focus on the science problem itself rather than on wrestling with complicated software setups.
-For decision-makers, E4S represents an investment in scientific productivity, reliability, and innovation.
+If you’re new to scientific computing, E4S makes it possible to focus more on the science problem you are solving rather than on wrestling with complicated software setups.
+For decision-makers, E4S represents an investment in scientific productivity, reliability, and innovation that improves the interactions, quality, and impact of the individual libraries and tools that are part of E4S.

 By lowering barriers to using advanced computing, E4S helps accelerate discoveries that benefit society.

+Copyright © E4S a Series of LF Projects, LLC For web site terms of use, trademark policy and other project policies please see <https://lfprojects.org>.